 Don’t get in the way of the surfer riding.

-It’s amazing how many surfers will continue to paddle directly in the line of an oncoming surfer, ruining their ride and increasing the chance of a collision.
+It’s amazing how many surfers will continue to paddle directly in the line of an oncoming surfer, or someone paddling for a wave, ruining their ride and increasing the chance of a collision.

-If you are caught inside it’s your responsibility to stay out of the riding area.
+If you are caught inside, then it’s your responsibility to stay out of the riding area.

 If you can, paddle out wide of the peak.